Automating the Learning of Inverse Kinematics for Robotic Arms with Redundant DoFs: Experiments

-We first evaluate the diversity of the angle solutions generated by the proposed methods.
-This is done by randomly sampling one target position from each of the four quadrants of the working space and selecting ten different posture indices in each position.
-Table~\ref{variance-table-SIK} shows the variance of the resultant angle solutions for each joint using SIK, PSIK, and the baseline respectively.
+We first evaluate the diversity of the angle solutions that we chose.
+Table~\ref{variance-table-SIK} shows the variance of the resultant angle solutions for each joint using SIK, PSIK, respectively.
 As shown in the table, Joint 1 has a high variance in every position, which means Joint 1 has quite different values in the ten angle solutions generated by the ten posture indices in all four positions.
 Since Joint 1 is nearest to the base of the arm, this implies that the robot may start by facing very different directions and eventually its end-effector can reach the same target position.
 If we examine Joints 1, 2, and 3 together, which determine the location of the elbow (Joint 4), we can also see that they have high variances.
 It means that Joint 4 can have very different positions while still taking the end-effector to the same target position.
 With respect to the diversity of the angles, SIK and PSIK have similar diversity in the four target positions.

-Compared with our approaches, most variances with the baseline are smaller than ours, and many joints are almost the same.
-The reason why Joint 7 is not changed at all is that the iterative method strives to reduce the distance to the target position in each step, and rotating the gripper does not help it to get there.

 Table~\ref{visual-table} illustrates the ten postures generated from the ten posture indices to reach each of the four target positions using PSIK.
 From the table we can see that the robotic arm can approach the target position (red dot) from different directions with different heights of the elbow joint and even different orientations of the end-effector.
 The postures are quite distinct if examined visually.
 The postures produced by SIK exhibit similar behaviors.